A New Perspective on Stabilizing GANs training: Direct Adversarial Training: Proposed Approach

 \subsection{Adversarial Perturbation of the Discriminator}

-Most of the adversarial training is about classifiers, the goal of the classifier is fixed.
-For untargeted attacks, the direction of adversarial perturbation is the solution of $\mathop{\max}\mathcal{L}(x,y)$; and for targeted attacks, the direction of adversarial perturbation is the solution of $\mathop{\min}\mathcal{L}(x,t)$, where $\mathcal{L}$ is the loss function of the classifiers.
-But for the discriminator, the goal of the output is dynamic, such as vanilla GAN, the outputs of the real images and fake images are both $0.5$ for the optimal discriminator, but which is not true at the beginning of training.
-So the target of the output changes dynamically with training.
-Based on this, we propose a new adversarial perturbation for the discriminator.
-Defining the optimization problems as follows:
+Most of the adversarial training is about classifiers, {and} the goal of the classifier is fixed.
+For untargeted attacks, the direction of adversarial perturbation is the solution of $\mathop{\max}\mathcal{L}(x,y)$.
+For targeted attacks, the direction of adversarial perturbation is the solution of $\mathop{\min}\mathcal{L}(x,t)$, where $\mathcal{L}$ is the loss function of the classifiers{,} and $t$ is target label of the attack.
+But for discriminator, goal of the output is dynamic. {For instance, the outputs of the real images and generated images are both $0.5$ for the optimal discriminator in vanilla GAN, but which is not true at the beginning of training.} So the target label of adversarial attack changes dynamically with training.
+Based on this, we propose a new adversarial perturbation for the discriminator, in which the direction of adversarial perturbation for real images is the solution of $\mathop{\arg \min}\left|g_1(D_\theta(x_r+\delta(x_r)))-\overline{ g_1({D}_\theta(x_f))}\right|$.
+Similarly, the direction of adversarial perturbation for generated images is the solution of $\mathop{\arg \min}\left|g_2(D_\theta(x_f+\delta(x_f)))-\overline{ g_2( D_\theta(x_r))}\right|$.
+Taking {the} above together, the adversarial perturbation for the discriminator can be defined as:

-where $x_{r}$ and $x_{f}$ are real image and generated image, respectively. $\delta(x_r)$ and $\delta(x_f)$ are adversarial perturbation of the real image $x_r$ and generated image $x_f$, respectively. $\overline{ g_1(D_\theta(x_{r}))}$ and $\overline{ g_2( D_\theta(x_{f}))}$ are the average of the discriminator output in batches for the real and generated images, respectively.
-For above optimization problems in Eq (\ref{Eq:9}), we use the one-step PGD attack to achieve it:
+where $x_{r}$ and $x_{f}$ are real image and generated image, respectively. $\delta(x_r)$ and $\delta(x_f)$ are adversarial perturbation of the real image $x_r$ and generated image $x_f$, respectively. $\overline{ g_1(D_\theta(x_{r}))}$ and $\overline{ g_2( D_\theta(x_{f}))}$ are the average of the discriminator output in batches for the real and generated images, which can be considered as target label of the generated and real images attack, respectively. {$\left|\cdot\right|$} indicates the calculation of absolute value.
+For above optimization problems, we use the one-step PGD attack to achieve:

 where $\epsilon$ is perturbation level\footnote{Generally, we set $\epsilon=1$, while more discussion of the $\epsilon$ will be given in section 6.1} and the goal of the adversarial perturbation changes with the training of the discriminator.